Demographics of Burkina Faso

-About 12,000 Europeans reside in Burkina Faso, the majority of whom are French.

 Most of Burkina Faso's population is concentrated in the south and center of the country, with a population density sometimes exceeding 48 PD/km2.
 This population density, high for Africa, causes annual migrations of hundreds of thousands of Burkinabé to Ivory Coast and Ghana for seasonal agricultural work.
 About a third of Burkinabé adhere to traditional African religions.
 The introduction of Islam to Burkina Faso was initially resisted by the Mossi rulers.
 Christians, predominantly Roman Catholics, are largely concentrated among the urban elite.

 Few Burkinabé have had formal education.
 Schooling is free but not compulsory, and only about 29% of Burkina's primary school-age children receive a basic education.
 The University of Ouagadougou, founded in 1974, was the country's first institution of higher education.
 The Polytechnic University of Bobo-Dioulasso in Bobo-Dioulasso was opened in 1995.